-- Execute the business plan. - Bring high energy and grit to service with a commitment to Act clients and stakeholder base. - Provide clarity and alignment by defining processes, systems, and procedures. - Galvanize the team to work collaboratively by facilitating understanding and an appreciation for all departments. - Provide transparency regarding organizational finances and possess exceptional financial management and reporting skills. - Identify, recruit, and onboard talent. - Establish and monitor Key Performance Indicators to measure program outcomes. - Nurture and promote the team leveraging skill, interest, and experience. - Identify and provide solutions for all areas where Act can be stronger. - Demonstrate high EQ, and be solutions focused.
+- Execute the business plan. - Bring high energy and grit to service with a commitment to Act clients and stakeholder base. - Provide clarity and alignment by defining processes, systems, and procedures. - Galvanize the team to work collaboratively by facilitating understanding and an appreciation for all departments. - Provide transparency regarding organizational finances and possess exceptional financial management and reporting skills. - Recruit, develop, nurture and retain talent. - Establish Key Performance Indicators to measure program outcomes. - Nurture and promote talent leveraging skill, interest, and experience. - Identify and provide solutions for all areas where Act can be stronger. - Demonstrate high EQ, and be solutions focused.